ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

     More deacriptive lines<br>
     %theNameOfTheScript%<br>

 Each scenario is packaged this way.
 I call it wrappered Dealer Code.
 The ` ` and everything outside of the ...` `... is the wrapper.
 There is a separate file for each scenario.
-These are all in the root directory of my [Practice Bidding Scenarios GitHub repository](https://github.com/ADavidBailey/Practice-Bidding-Scenarios/tree/main){:target="_blank"}.
+These are all in the root directory of my [CTRL-Click to check out the Practice Bidding Scenarios GitHub repository](https://github.com/ADavidBailey/Practice-Bidding-Scenarios/tree/main).
 It ain't pretty.
 The filenames beginning with Basic, Dealer, and Gavin are wrappered Dealer code.
 And, I apologize for the awful names with spaces and special characters.